RLPO: Residual Listwise Preference Optimization for Long-Context Review Ranking: Experiment

 \subsection{Experimental Setup}

 We use Mistral-7B-Instruct~\cite{jiang2023mistral7b} as the backbone LLM.
 Unless otherwise specified, we perform full-parameter fine-tuning rather than parameter-efficient adaptation (e.g., LoRA) in both Phase~1 (pointwise SFT) and Phase~2 (residual tuning).
-We compare RLPO against a representative set of strong baselines, including Supervised Fine-Tuning (SFT), Direct Preference Optimization (DPO), Preference Ranking Optimization (PRO), and Listwise Preference Optimization (LIPO).
+We compare ResLPO against a representative set of strong baselines, including Supervised Fine-Tuning (SFT), Direct Preference Optimization (DPO), Preference Ranking Optimization (PRO), and Listwise Preference Optimization (LIPO).
+For the DPO baseline, we construct the pairwise preference training set by sampling review pairs associated with the same product.
+To ensure a clear and robust preference signal, we only form pairs where the difference in their LLM-annotated utility scores is strictly greater than 1.0.
 To test robustness under varying context lengths, we adopt a dynamic list-size strategy: during training, the candidate list size $K$ is uniformly sampled up to 50 for each product, while at inference we evaluate under fixed list sizes $K \in \{10, 20, 30, 50\}$.
 We report NDCG at standard cutoffs, specifically NDCG@1, NDCG@3, and NDCG@10.
 All models are trained for 3 epochs with AdamW using a learning rate of $1\times 10^{-5}$.
 Training is conducted on 8 NVIDIA B200 GPUs.
 For fair comparison, we fine-tune all backbone-based baselines with a per-device batch size of 1, resulting in an end-to-end training time of approximately 6 hours.
-The residual head in RLPO is trained with a per-device batch size of 8 and converges in approximately 2 hours.
+The residual head in ResLPO is trained with a per-device batch size of 8 and converges in approximately 2 hours.
 Following Section~\ref{sec:dataset}, we use 10-fold cross-validation for training and evaluation.